vacp2p/research/circom-tests/README.md

 `./create project_name`

-- To build a project (circuit compilation + witness generation + Phase 2 + proof generation + proof verification), `cd` into the project folde, update `input.json` with a correct input for the circuit and
+- To build a project (circuit compilation + witness generation + Phase 2 + proof generation + proof verification), `cd` into the project folder, update `input.json` with a correct input for the circuit and

 ```
 make